atiburcio/ai_schoolmatch/README.md

      - Risk assessments
      - Next steps

-4. Web Search
+4. Web Search (AvailableTool Call)
+   - The system can autonomously trigger web searches when it needs more data
+   - Uses Tavily API to search for recent and relevant information about educational institutions
-   - Conducts a search of the web using Tavily
+   - Integrates search results directly into the recommendation process
-   - Gives the LLM access to recent information found on the web
+   - Provides up to date information to the user

 5. Interactive Feedback
    - Collects user feedback on recommendations